 The context for this article

-2020 has been a dramatic year.
+2020 has been a dramatic year and before now the Hybrid Working Model wasn’t really a thing.
 We, who survived the year, have experienced a worldwide crisis bigger than anything for at least three generations.
 Certainly since the second world war.

 Whilst that crisis will end, its impact will not.
 As a result, lives and businesses will be changed dramatically.
 When we return to normal, which we certainly will, it will be to a ‘new normal’ of some sort.
 There will be differences in the world at all levels.
 And some of those differences will be important for businesses.
 Both in managing their existing operation and also because the competitive dynamics will change.
 New opportunities will emerge and previous ones will fade.
 The process of creative destruction will improve the economy as a whole, and will draw a clearer, possibly even dramatic distinction between winners and losers.